DBeria/hackrf-student-sdr-lab/README.md

   Very simple FM demodulation from an IQ recording to a mono WAV file.
   Intended as a learning demo, not a full broadcast-quality receiver.

+- `examples/aliasing_demo.py`
+  Generate tones at different frequencies relative to the sampling rate, to see how aliasing moves them around in the baseband spectrum.

 ### Example spectrum from the test tone

 After running `generate_test_tone.py` and `plot_spectrum.py` on a synthetic